StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/likelihood.md

-Week 4: Likelihood and Bayes
+Likelihood and Bayes
 ================
 **Dmitry Kondrashov & Stefano Allesina**
 Fundamentals of Biological Data Analysis – BIOS 26318

+## Goals

+  - understand the difference between likelihood and probability
+  - maximum likelihood estimation
+  - calculate positive predictive value of a hypothesis test
+  - interpret the results of Bayesian inference

-# Likelihood and estimation
+## Likelihood and estimation

-## Likelihood vs. probability
+### likelihood vs. probability

 In everyday English, probability and likelihood are synonymous.
 In probability and statistics, however, the two are distinct, although